kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 kjreed@thoth01:~$ conda activate bio_tools
 ```

-This puts the software tools in my PATH.
+This puts the directories for the software tools in my PATH.

-3. The FoCo_virilis_R1.fastq file was analyzed for quality using fastqc:
+3. The FoCo_virilis_R1.fastq file was analyzed for quality using FastQC:
 ```
 kjreed@thoth01:~/2022_MIP_280A4_final_project$ fastqc FoCo_virilis_R1.fastq
 ```